campuscode/rails-guides-pt-BR/source/debugging_rails_applications.md

 (rdbg)
 ```

+You can exit the debugging session at any time and continue your application execution with the `continue` (or `c`) command.
+Or, to exit both the debugging session and your application, use the `quit` (or `q`) command.

 ### The Context

 After entering the debugging session, you can type in Ruby code as you're in a Rails console or IRB.